Pullusb/MatNameFromColor/README.md

 Add 4 buttons in the 'settings' panel of the material

-Rename from viewport - rename the material according to its viewport color Rename from nodes - rename the material according to nodes (experimetal, try to find a node with color) copied color name to clipboard - if you have a color copied in the clipboard, the clipboard will be replaced by the name of the color
+*Rename from viewport* - Rename the material according to its viewport color
+*Rename from nodes* - Rename the material according to nodes (experimetal, try to find a node with color)
+*copied color name to clipboard* - If you have a color copied in the clipboard, the clipboard will be replaced by the name of the color

-Set viewport color from node - try to find a node with color and apply it to viewport color
+*Set viewport color from node* - Try to find a node with color and apply it to viewport color *Color node* - Inverse of previous, set viewport color on the first node connected to Surface material output

-Call the *copied color name to clipboard* from anywhere : In the search bar look for '*convert clipboard color to name*'
+> Hints : Call the *copied color name to clipboard* from anywhere : In the search bar look for '*convert clipboard color to name*'

 #### note:
 this addon use *webcolors* module (will propose to download automatically at first use)